Inedo/inedo-docs/Content/proget/feeds/universal/virtual-packages.md

 }
 ```

+This should be placed in a ZIP archive renamed to `.vpack` (e.g.`HDARS.Combined-1.3.9.vpack`).

 ProGet will assemble the `HDARS.Combined` package file by taking the contents from the referenced packages (i.e. files under `package/` in the package file) and adding them to the `packages/` folder in the new package file.

 <style>
 .vpackcompare td, .vpackcompare th  { border: solid 1px #ccc; }